Acupuncture

 What is acupuncture?

-Acupuncture is a clinically proven medical modality for treating a variety of ailments.
-It is a one branch of the Chinese Medicine systems used for at least 2000 years.
-Acupuncture is used to treat illness, prevent disease and improve well-being by inserting needles in a specific combination at select points.
-Sounds crazy eh?
-It is truly amazing how inserting stainless needles in specific locations can have significant beneficial effects on our body!
+Acupuncture is a proven medical treatment used to address various health issues.
+It is a branch of Chinese Medicine that has been practiced for over 2000 years.
+Acupuncture aims to treat illness, prevent disease, and boost overall well-being by inserting needles at specific points in precise combinations.
+Sounds crazy, right?
+It’s genuinely remarkable how placing stainless steel needles in specific spots can have such significant and beneficial effects on our bodies beyond just treating symptoms.

 There are thousands of styles of acupuncture.
 I liken an acupuncture needle to a paint brush.
-You cannot say “I tried acupuncture” it didn’t work.
-That is like saying “I saw a painting and wasn’t impressed” and then make a judgement that all paintings are unimpressive.
-There are many factors that go into making an acupuncture treatment a successful therapy for you.
+You cannot say, “I tried acupuncture,” it didn’t work.
+That is like saying “I saw a painting and wasn’t impressed” and then make a judgment that all paintings are unimpressive.
+Many factors go into making an acupuncture treatment a successful therapy for you.
 Obvious ones are of course the practitioner’s skill and depth of their toolbox.
-Also important is the patient/practitioner relationship – how well do you connect?
+Also meaningful is the patient/practitioner relationship – how well do you connect?
 Some people also respond to certain styles better than others.

 What are the needles like?

-All acupuncturists in the US use only FDA approved sterile disposable needles.
-They are used only once.
-These needles are carefully manufactured under the guidance of FDA and carries close to zero risk of infection.
-Some people are afraid of acupuncture needles because of their experience with hypodermic needles which are designed to tear through skin and blood vessels.
-Acupuncture needles are designed to penetrate the skin at a shallow depth.
-The needles I use range in gauge from a 26 to 32 gauge.
-Other acupuncture practitioners such as those that practice Japanese acupuncture styles (which I used to do) use 38 gauge needles or thinner. (very thin!)
+All acupuncturists in the US use only FDA-approved, sterile, disposable needles.
+They are used just once.
+These needles are carefully manufactured under FDA guidance and pose almost no risk of infection.
+Some people fear acupuncture needles because of their past experiences with hypodermic needles, which are meant to tear through skin and blood vessels.
+In contrast, acupuncture needles are designed to penetrate the skin at a shallow depth.
+The needles I use range from 26 to 32 gauge.
+Other practitioners, such as those practicing Japanese acupuncture (which I used to do), use 38-gauge needles or thinner, which are very thin.

 How many needles do you use and where do you put them?

-The number of needles and location depends on the style used.
-98% or more of my treatments use an amazingly effective Korean style called Sa’am which typically uses 4 needles per treatment.
-But sometimes I’ll use a Tung style treatment for pain conditions that can have from 3-8 needles.
-But most treatments typically have 4 needles but hardly ever more than 8.
-All the points in the Sa’am system are distal from the elbows and knees down.
-These points are the only points mentioned in the Classic Huang Di Nei Jing.
+The number and placement of needles depend on the style used.
+Over 98% of my treatments employ an amazingly effective Korean style called Saam, which typically involves four needles per treatment.
+Sometimes, I use a Tung style treatment for pain conditions, which can have from 3 to 8 needles.
+Most treatments usually have four needles but rarely more than 8.
+All the points in the Saam system are distal from the elbows, fingers, knees, and toes.
+These points are the only ones mentioned in the Classic Huang Di Nei Jing.

 Does acupuncture hurt?

-In the style I practice you may feel the needle penetrate the skin.
-But once the acupuncture is in and you settle on the table there should not be much discomfort and people typically settle into deep relaxation..
-You may feel a sensation of warmth, heaviness or energy moving through the body.
+In the style I practice, you may feel the needle penetrate the skin.
+However, once the needle is inserted and you settle on the table, there should be minimal discomfort, and people typically slip into a deep state of relaxation.
+You may feel a sensation of warmth, heaviness, or energy moving through the body.
 The vast majority of people, even those who were afraid of acupuncture, find the experience very relaxing and rejuvenating.

-I feel that even the most chronic conditions are worth trying 3 treatments to determine benefit.
-I have been amazed at some of the changes that happen before my eyes by inserting 4 needles.
+I believe that even the most chronic conditions are worth trying three treatments to see if health can improve.
+I have been amazed at some of the changes that have occurred right before my eyes after inserting four needles.
 One thing I do not have much success with is tinnitus.
-If your only complaint is tinnitus then I am not your person.
-However if you have several other complaints besides tinnitus then sometimes we may see some improvement.
+If your only complaint is tinnitus, then I am not the right person for you.
+However, tinnitus is rarely seen alone, as there are often other symptoms as well.

-The standard line you find on many acupuncture website including mine is:
+The common statement you see on many acupuncture websites, including mine, is:

 The World Health Organization recognizes acupuncture effective for a variety of ailments some of which include: